GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **At Higher Tiers**: For each tier beyond minimum, you may increase the duration by 30 seconds in addition to the benefit mentiond above.

 **Critical Failure**: You transform successfully, but have managed to lose your wits in the process, you are immobile during the duration.
 This lasts for a number of rounds equal to the points of failure plus the spell's tier.

+#### Hyperstride

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Effect**: You touch a creature, causing its run speed to be increased to a number of yards equal to the tier of this spell.
+If its run speed is already equal to or greater than the spell's tier, the run speed is instead increased by a number of feet equal to the tier of this spell.
+This lasts for a number of rounds equal to the spellcheck's points of success.
+Multiple castings of this spell do not stack, only the greatest of the active spells is in effect at a time.

+A critical success with the pell check will increase the duration by an additional number of rounds equal to the caster's [Magic] bonus.

+**At Higher Tiers**: The benefits for casting at a higher tier are noted above.

+**Critical Failure**: You have fumbled the spell and instead made yourself prone for a number of rounds equal to the tier of the spell.

 #### Hypoaftepathy